NEVER EVER had a leak

 Reply to LJB222

 I would love your advice!
-I've had my ilio for two months, and getting the bag to adhere to my skin is almost impossible!
+I've had my ileo for two months, and getting the bag to adhere to my skin is almost impossible!
 The stool is squeezing itself under the appliance.
 I've had to replace the bag 9 times in two days.
 We've used powder, rings, adhesive prep pads, convex, concave...everything, it seems like.
 Any tips would be so helpful!

-can anybody define a sodding leak,.... tiny bit sneaking just out of the stoma ring, to a full scale shit bomb ?
+Can anybody define a sodding leak,.... tiny bit sneaking just out of the stoma ring, to a full-scale shit bomb?

 Unfortunately, descriptions are vague and I wonder, at what stage are people worried enough to call it a leak?